Terms & Conditions.

 Previous Service Provider: a third party that provides the Customer with telecommunications equipment and/or services prior to Wavenet.

-Rate of RPI: the retail price index percentage change over 12 months announced by the Office for National Statistics (or similar body or measure).
+Rate of CPI: the consumer price index percentage change over 12 months announced by the Office for National Statistics (or similar body or measure).

 Renewal Term: each period following the Initial Term and equal in duration to the Initial Term during which this Contract continues as provided in clause 3.2.